TutorialsByNick/tutorialsbynick.github.io/_posts/2016-05-25-how-to-install-ubuntu-in-a-virtual-machine-on-windows.md

 ![VirtualBox Hard Drive Size]

-Keep the default option here and click next -- these are just different virtual hard drive formats to choose from.
+Keep the default option here and click `Next` -- these are just different virtual hard drive formats to choose from.

 ![VirtualBox Hard Drive Type]